flux-framework/flux-core/doc/man1/flux-jobs.rst

 ==========

-Jobs may be observed to pass through five job states in Flux: DEPEND, SCHED, RUN, CLEANUP, and INACTIVE (see Flux RFC 21).
-Under the *state_single* field name, these are abbreviated as D, S, R, C, and I respectively.
-For convenience and clarity, the following virtual job states also exist: "pending", an alias for DEPEND,SCHED; "running", an alias for RUN,CLEANUP; "active", an alias for "pending,running".
+Jobs may be observed to pass through five job states in Flux: DEPEND, PRIORITY, SCHED, RUN, CLEANUP, and INACTIVE (see Flux RFC 21).
+Under the *state_single* field name, these are abbreviated as D, S, P, R, C, and I respectively.
+For convenience and clarity, the following virtual job states also exist: "pending", an alias for DEPEND,PRIORITY,SCHED; "running", an alias for RUN,CLEANUP; "active", an alias for "pending,running".

 After a job has finished and is in the INACTIVE state, it can be marked with one of the possible results: COMPLETED, FAILED,